alexharri/website/posts/webgl-gradients.md

 The <Ts method>mix</Ts> function is an interpolation function that [linearly interpolates][lerp] between the two input colors using a blend factor between $0$ and $1$ ($t$ in our case).

-A <Ts method>mix</Ts> function for two scalar values can be implemented like so:
+A <Ts method>mix</Ts> function for two numbers can be implemented like so:

 ```ts
 function mix(a: number, b: number, t: number) {